01VCS/git-meta/README.md

 Wanna git preserve your file dates?

 git-meta stores all files' metadata into '.gitmeta'!
+On every commit!

 Based on a gist: https://gist.github.com/andris9/1978266 Also includes this fork gist: https://gist.github.com/Cojad/9205547/revisions